 The parties can apply to the arbitral tribunal requesting a correction (of calculation, typing or clerical errors), clarification or to make an additional award (if the arbitral tribunal has not dealt with all claims presented to it in the arbitral proceedings).
-The time period for such application is four weeks, unless otherwise agreed by the parties.
+The time limit for this application is four weeks from service of the award, unless otherwise agreed by the parties.
 The arbitral tribunal is also entitled to correct the award on its own within four weeks (an additional award within eight weeks) of the date the award has been rendered.